itrimble/Mock-Interview/README.md

 *   How good are you at Splunk ?
 Download: [Splunk Enterprise](https://www.splunk.com/en_us/download/splunk-enterprise.html)
 *   Study: [Splunk Fundamentals 1](https://www.splunk.com/en_us/training/courses/splunk-fundamentals-1.html)
 *   How good are you at [ELK](https://www.elastic.co/downloads/) ?
+*   What is an IDS and how does it differ from an IPS ?
+*   What is the difference between encryption and hashing?
+*   What is a false positive and a false negative in the case of an IDS ?
+*   What are your thoughtss about Blue Team  and Red Team ?
+*   What is data leakage and how will you protect and prevent it ?
+*   You have a user who needs admin rights on their system to do their daily tasks ?
+What should be done ?
+Should admin rights be granted or restricted?
+*   Explain a risk, vulnerability, and a threat ?
+*   What is the difference between an exploit and a vulnerability ?
+*   Tell me about your personal achivements or certifications ?
+*   How do you think your previous job skills translate to a job iin cybersecurity ?
+*   How would you harden a web server ?
+*   What is a weak information security policy ?
+*   What is MAC spoofing ?
+Explain
+*   Tell me about some cyber attacks that recently happened ?
+*   What is the Cyber Kill Chain ?

+-  [ ] Reconnaissance
+-  [ ] Weaponizaton
+-  [ ] Delivery
+-  [ ] Exploitation
+-  [ ] Installation
+-  [ ] Command and Control
+-  [ ] Action on Objective

+*   What is the first thing you do when an attack occurs on the network ?
+*   Where do you get your cybersecurity news ?
+*   What is the MITRE Att&CK Framework ?
+*   What is the CIA Triad ?
+*   How would you have handled the Log4j attack ?

 **Cybersecurity Analyst Tools:**
 *   Infosec App for Splunk (Teach you what to look for as Analyst) [https://splunkbase.splunk.com/app/4240/](https://splunkbase.splunk.com/app/5878/)